jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2024-10-08-developing-sylph.markdown

 categories: jekyll update
 ---

 In this blog post, I will talk about the process of developing [sylph](https://github.com/bluenote-1577/sylph), a bioinformatics tool we (me and my advisor, [William](https://yunwilliamyu.net/content/)) developed.
+Sylph is now published in _Nature Biotechnology_.

 I've always found the inner workings of research interesting.
 This is my contribution.
 My goal is to demystify tool development in bioinformatics a bit.